Charles Mingus: Changes

 Mingus's pace slowed somewhat in the late 1960s and early 1970s.
-In 1974, after his 1970 sextet with Charles McPherson, Eddie Preston and Bobby Jones disbanded, he formed a quintet with Richmond, pianist Don Pullen, trumpeter Jack Walrath and saxophonist George Adams.
+In 1974, after his 1970 sextet with Charles McPherson, Eddie Preston, and Bobby Jones disbanded, he formed a quintet with Richmond, pianist Don Pullen, trumpeter Jack Walrath, and saxophonist George Adams.
 They recorded two well-received albums, Changes One and Changes Two.
 Mingus also played with Charles McPherson in many of his groups during this time.
-Cumbia and Jazz Fusion in 1976 sought to blend Colombian music (the "Cumbia" of the title) with more traditional jazz forms.
-In 1971, Mingus taught for a semester at the University at Buffalo, The State University of New York as the Slee Professor of Music.
+Cumbia & Jazz Fusion in 1976 sought to blend Colombian music (the "Cumbia" of the title) with more traditional jazz forms.
+In 1971, Mingus taught for a semester at the University at Buffalo, the State University of New York, as the Slee Professor of Music.

 Later career and death

-By the mid-1970s, Mingus was feeling the effects of motor neuron disease.
+By the mid-1970s, Mingus was feeling the effects of motor neuron disease (also known as ALS).
 His once formidable bass technique declined until he could no longer play the instrument.
 He continued composing, however, and supervised a number of recordings before his death.
 At the time of his death, he was working with Joni Mitchell on an album eventually titled Mingus, which included lyrics added by Mitchell to his compositions, including "Goodbye Pork Pie Hat".
-The album featured Wayne Shorter, Herbie Hancock, and bassist and composer, Jaco Pastorius.
+The album featured Wayne Shorter, Herbie Hancock, and bassist and composer Jaco Pastorius.

-Mingus died on January 5, 1979, aged 56, in Cuernavaca, Mexico, where he had traveled for treatment and convalescence.
+Mingus died of a heart attack on January 5, 1979, aged 56, in Cuernavaca, Mexico, where he had traveled for treatment and convalescence.
 His ashes were scattered in the Ganges River.